Futsal Finalissima 2022 semi-finals: Portugal 2-1 Paraguay, Argentina 0-3 Spain

 Article body

-Portugal will face Spain in the first Futsal Finalissima final at Parque Roca in Buenos Aires on Sunday after both beat South American opposition in the semis.
+Portugal will face Spain in the inaugural Futsal Finalissima final at Parque Roca in Buenos Aires on Sunday after both beat South American opposition in the semis.

-European and world champions Portugal produced a trademark comeback to defeat Paraguay 2-1 after trailing at the break.
+European and world champions Portugal produced a trademark comeback to defeat Paraguay 2-1 despite having trailed at the break.
 Two Raúl Campos goals then helped Spain see off hosts and Copa América de Futsal holders Argentina.

 Schedule